gchq/gaffer-doc/README.md

 ```

 ### Mike (optional)
-If you want use versioning, you'll need to have `mike` installed:
+We use this for documentation versioning.
+Running `mike` is handled by GitHub Actions and isn't something most contributors will need to use.
+If you do want to install `mike`, use:

 ```bash
 pip install mike